Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 ### Key Characteristics:
-Materials Used: Typically includes metal powders, ceramics, and sand.
+-Materials Used: Typically includes metal powders, ceramics, and sand.

-Binder: Usually a liquid glue or polymer sprayed through inkjet nozzles.
+-Binder: Usually a liquid glue or polymer sprayed through inkjet nozzles.

-No melting: Unlike processes like SLS or DMLS, Binder Jetting does not involve melting the material.
+-No melting: Unlike processes like SLS or DMLS, Binder Jetting does not involve melting the material.

 ### Process Steps:
-Powder spreading: A thin layer of powder is spread over the build platform.
+-Powder spreading: A thin layer of powder is spread over the build platform.

-Binder deposition: Inkjet printheads deposit binder selectively to form a layer of the part.
+-Binder deposition: Inkjet printheads deposit binder selectively to form a layer of the part.

-Layering: The platform lowers, a new layer of powder is spread, and the process repeats.
+-Layering: The platform lowers, a new layer of powder is spread, and the process repeats.

-Curing (optional): Some systems use heat or other methods to solidify the binder.
+-Curing (optional): Some systems use heat or other methods to solidify the binder.

 ### Post-processing:

-For metal parts, the green part is often sintered or infiltrated to improve strength.
+-For metal parts, the green part is often sintered or infiltrated to improve strength.

-For sand molds, the part may be used directly in casting processes.
+-For sand molds, the part may be used directly in casting processes.

 ### Advantages:
-No support structures needed (the powder bed supports the part).
+-No support structures needed (the powder bed supports the part).

-Can produce complex geometries and large parts.
+-Can produce complex geometries and large parts.

-Suitable for multi-material and full-color printing.
+-Suitable for multi-material and full-color printing.

 ### Limitations:
-Parts are initially weak (green parts) and require post-processing.
+-Parts are initially weak (green parts) and require post-processing.

-Lower mechanical strength compared to fully dense parts made by other methods.
+-Lower mechanical strength compared to fully dense parts made by other methods.

-Surface finish and resolution can be rough compared to other 3D printing methods.
+-Surface finish and resolution can be rough compared to other 3D printing methods.

 | **#** | **Category**                         | **Key Principle**                                                 | **Examples**                         |